JonathanGrossmanITC/first_steps_09_asynchronous_code/README.md

 - The third-party API will have documentation that instructs you how to access and consume the API, and that's where you can find the URL
 -- For instance, Github has an API that you can use to access your Github information, including your name, profile, repository information, and more
 -- Many other companies and services have APIs, like Facebook, Spotify, Google, Amazon, Twitter and more
+-- Here is one for [dog photos](https://dog.ceo/dog-api/)
+-- Punch [this into your browser](https://dog.ceo/api/breeds/image/random) to see what the API returns to you
 - You should write asynchronous blocks of code for communications between your browser and third-party APIs because the time it takes to send a request and receive a response is much longer than it takes for your browser to execute other lines of code
 -- Although fetching information can take a long time relative to other lines of code, to you it'll happen usually very fast; sometimes so fast that you can't perceive a delay
 - When sending a request from a browser, you can send an HTTP GET request, POST requst, or other type of HTTP request; those two are your focus for now